nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Creating a Tag : `addtag`

-Creates a new tag in Contax.
+Creates a new tag in ContaX.

 Format: `addtag n/TAGNAME`